zendesk/arturo/README.md

 ### In Rails 2.3, with Bundler

+In your `Gemfile`:

     gem 'arturo', :git => 'git://github.com/jamesarosen/arturo.git',
                   :version => '~> 0.2.3'

+Unfortunately, Rails 2.3 won't automatically load Arturo as a Plugin (and thus not pick up its "engine-ness") without **also** declaring it as a Rails gem.
+Thus, in `config/environment.rb`:

+    config.gem 'arturo', :version => '~> 0.2.3'

 ### In Rails 2.3, without Bundler